pondermatic/kb-support/readme.txt

 * Added filter `kbs_ticket_closed_by`
 * Changed newsletter subscription button to secondary class on extensions page
-* Added compatability for users utilising All in One WordPress Security who had renamed the login page
+* Added compatibility for users utilizing All in One WordPress Security who had renamed the login page
 * Added admin form CSS classes

 = 1.1.4 =